VRLabs/15-Bits-Position-Rotation-Networking/README.md

 The "SyncedObject/Control" parameter must be true to start syncing.

 The "SyncedObject/Show" parameter will indicate when you can unhide your world prop.
+Check for both parameters for the best visual result.

 ## Option details
 There are two ways the world prop can start for viewers, fast and late.